Discover whippet dogs: size, requirements, health, life expectancy, behavior and breed characteristics.

 The whippet has the general look of a miniature greyhound.

 It belongs to the sighthound family.
-These fast and elegant dogs have been employed around the world to chase and take down prays of various size and strength.
+These fast and elegant dogs have been employed for centuries around the world to chase and take down prays of various size and strength.

 According to the Kennel Club, a male should be 47-51 cm.
 (18 1/2-20 ins) a female 44-47 (17 1/2-18 1/ins) at the withers.